Bacteria are good. Good for your health. Good for your gut. Good for your skin. Good for acne!

 You can ingest them orally, consume foods rich in probiotics, and use skin products that have live bacteria.
 You will start noticing a difference in the way your acne feels or flares up (2).
 Here are a few points to keep in mind:

 - When you start adding probiotics to your diet, make sure you observe how your body is reacting to them.

 - If you want to use pills, consult a doctor to understand anything you might be missing to be doubly sure.
 Always follow the instructions on the label and do your research on the product thoroughly.

-- Skin care products are doing quite the rounds, and brands are coming up with products that use these explicitly.
+- Skin care products brands are coming up with products that use probiotics explicitly.
 It is an easy and effective way of using probiotics to keep acne under control.

 Let’s look at each in detail.

 If you are not getting enough of probiotics, eating or drinking probiotic-rich foods can be quite beneficial.
 These probiotics directly pass through your digestive tract and can be easily absorbed into your system.
 You can combine this with prebiotics, which are carbs that the bacteria can feed on.